Glossary of Pond Building Terms

 Clay puddling Traditional method used to seal ponds with impervious clay.

 Cobble Rounded stone used to form a path, patio or road surface.
-Man-made cobbles are usually regular in shape and more like setts (see below).
+Man-made cobbles or cobblestones are usually regular in shape and more like setts (see below).

 Course A continuous row of bricks.
 Several courses form a wall.